omegat-org/omegat/scripts/entry_activated/readme.txt

-Scripts in this folder will be launched when when editing a new segment.
+Scripts in this folder are launched when editing a new segment.
 The segment is in the "newEntry" binding.